Frequently asked questions (FAQ)Estimated reading time: 10 minutes

 Can I use Docker for Windows with new swarm mode?

 Yes!
 You can use Docker for Windows to test single-node features of swarm mode introduced with Docker Engine 1.12, including initializing a swarm with a single node, creating services, and scaling services.
-Docker “Moby” on Hyper-V will serve as the single swarm node.
+Docker “Moby” on Hyper-V serves as the single swarm node.
 You can also use Docker Machine, which comes with Docker for Windows, to create and experiment with a multi-node swarm.
 Check out the tutorial at Get started with swarm mode.

 How do I connect to the remote Docker Engine API?